markusfisch/bots/README.md

 The server tries to start a new game every 10 seconds if there is at least one client connected.

+The game is turn-based.
+A turn ends as soon as all players have moved or after one second.
+If you don't send a move in time, you let this turn pass.

 ## What you get from the server

-Every second, you get a top-down map of your environment that may look like this:
+You get a 5x5 top-down map of your environment that may look like this:

 	.....\n
 	....~\n